thecatisnumber1/icfp2023/README.md

 ![scoreboard](imgs/scoreboard.gif)

 There's also a page tabling all the problems with a bunch of random metadata about all the problems.
+This was really useful because it allowed us to focus our time studying the problems that could give us the most points.
+We never got stuck trying to figure out how to get points on problem 16 for example because we knew it would never matter.

 ![table](imgs/prob_table.png)